 Skills Needed to be a Project Manager

-In large organizations, they don’t actually write any code, but they need to understand coding details so that they can communicate with the client and the design team.
+In large organizations, project managers don’t actually write any code, but they need to understand coding details so that they can communicate with the client and the design team.
 At the beginning of a project, the manager designs the development model based on the goals, and in software development, these goals usually change as the project is developed.
 The design team needs to be flexible at all stages of the project so that sudden changes can be implemented when required.
 To keep the project flexible, the design model is broken down into iterative stages, and each stage is time-boxed for the completion of its goal.

 For example, the first iteration of a mobile app may be time-boxed for completion after the first six weeks of a project.
 During this stage, there are several smaller goals that the team focuses on to get to the main goal.
 By setting these smaller project goals between major iterations of the project, the team can respond to design changes much more easily.
 If the client changes the requirements for the user interface or the graphics library while the team is working on a different part of the program, it’s much easier to shift direction when project objectives are scheduled every one to two weeks instead of four to six weeks.